mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 canopy release to vacate the cocoon.
 Each is mounted in a launch tube that will take it up to and above the surface, activating an emergency beacon.
-The cocoons do not reach the velocity required to leave the atmosphere and will drift back to the surface nearly a kilometre from the prison docks, with braking thrusters cushioning the landing.
+The cocoons do not reach the velocity required to leave the atmosphere and will drift back to the surface nearly a kilometer from the prison docks, with braking thrusters cushioning the landing.

-The beacons will be picked up by the IISS pinnace, prison control centre and the CFF.
+The beacons will be picked up by the IISS pinnace, prison control center and the CFF.
 The prison control will dispatch an ATV with a few well-armed guards to retrieve what they assume are evacuated guards.
 However, the CFF will also respond, hoping to capture high- value targets.
 If the Travellers are captured by the CFF, they will initially